Niklas-Mezynski/fontys-sofa-project-pharox-ghg-emissions-calculation/Documentation/Use_Cases/use_cases_3_7_11.md

 </td>
 <td>

-The user wants to manage the previously stored emission calculations.
-This includes:
+As a User I want to manage the previously stored emission calculations.
+This includes deleting calculations and editing calculation's metadata.
-- Editing the previously stored emission calculations.
-- Deleting the previously stored emission calculations.

 </td>
 </tr>